bbauska/Anti-Project-2025/README.md

 excesses of both the legislative and judicial branches.
-This will mean ensuring that the leadership of the Department of Justice and its components understand the separation of powers, that pushback among the branches is a positive feature and not a defect of our system, and that the federal system is strengthened, not weakened, by disagreement among the branches.</p>

-<p>One example includes potentially seeking the overruling of Humphrey's Executor v.
+This will mean ensuring that the leadership of the Department of Justice and its components understand the separation of powers, that pushback among the branches is a positive feature and not a defect of our system, and that the federal system is strengthened, not weakened, by disagreement among the branches.
+One example includes potentially seeking the overruling of Humphrey's Executor v.
 United States.
-This
-case approved so-called independent agencies whose directors are not removable by the President at will.
+This case approved so-called independent agencies whose directors are not removable by the President at will.
 The Supreme Court has chipped away at Humphrey's Executor in cases like Seila Law v.
 Consumer Financial Protection Bureau, but the precedent remains.
 The next conservative Administration should formally take the position that Humphrey's Executor violates the Constitution's separation of powers.”
 [DOJ Project 2025, p.
 560, accessed 6/24/2024]</p>

 <p>Project 2025 plans to wilfully misinterpret and misuse the antiquated Comstock Act of 1873 to